GrumpyNemo/NemoYield/README.md

 # NemoYield
-My version of infinite yield because I feel safer when my data is handled in my hands
+My version of infinite yield because I feel safer when my data is handled in my hands (wip)